PalisadoesFoundation/talawa-docs/docs/functionalities/core-functionalities.md

 1. Users are able using their email and password.
 2. After logging in for the first time the user can search for the organization he wishes to join
 3. After membership to the organisation is verified the user is able to join the organization
-4. An adminis trator is able to create an organisation when he logs in for the first time
+4. An administrator is able to create an organisation when he logs in for the first time

 ## Events
 ### Description